 According to many studies, whether that is a McDonalds Big Mac complete with fries and cola, or a piece of home-cooked steak with fresh vegetables doesn’t matter.
 Despite this, these foods are clearly not one and the same.

-Many people feel wary of LCHF diets due to the inherent belief that diets high in fat raise “bad cholesterol”.
+Some people feel wary of low-carb diets due to the inherent belief that diets high in fat sometimes raise cholesterol.

-First, this so-called “bad cholesterol” (LDL) is actually a lipoprotein which carries cholesterol.
+First, LDL is actually a lipoprotein which carries cholesterol.
 It also has the function of delivering essential nutrients to all the cells in our body.